-At 1.4 percent a year, jobs in CCWC region is expected to grow modestly from now to 2025, although analysts project a number of sectors (Construction, Health, Logistics, Professional, Scientific and Technical Services, Administrative Support, Education, Health Care and Food Services) to exceed this overall annual growth rate.
+At 1.4 percent a year, Merced County is expected to grow modestly from now to 2025, although analysts project a number of sectors including Health and Logistics, to exhibit steady growth at rates that double the overall annual growth rate of 1.4 percent.
 However, qualified workers are in short supply for certain key job categories.
 Based on the analysis presented in this report and discussions with key employers and workforce training organizations, the following can be identified as potential priorities for additional training efforts.

 - Medical Technicians

 - Electricians

 - Maintenance Mechanics

 - Ability to use computer operated processing controls and instruments (and related English competency)

-- Workers with supervisory and management skills
+- Workers with supervisory, management and business skills

-- Business skills